About the UTs

 Statehood and the Unorganized Territories (1820-present)

-In the decades following Maine's successful bid for statehood, some of Bingham's lands would be settled and organized as towns.
+Maine achieved statehood in 1820.
+In the decades that followed, some of Bingham's lands would be settled and organized as towns.
 These include Wesley, which was organized from T25 ED BPP and a portion of T26 ED BPP in 1833[14], and Centerville, which was organized from T23 ED BPP in 1842.[15]
 Many others remain unorganized, and all municipal services are handled either by Washington County or the State of Maine.
 Others still remain unnamed, like the previously mentioned T8 R3 and R4 NBPP.

 Bibliography